99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - SSE-C server-side encryption with customer-provided keys
     - AWS does not store the key you provide
     - must use HTTPS
+    - The GetObject API call must specify the customer-provided encryption key that is used to initially encrypt the data
+      and the Object key
 - encrypt the objects client-side
   - encryption and decryption outside of AWS
 - encryption in transit